t3hplayer/unofficial_shotgun_frenzy/readme.txt

   No longer possible to block the elevators / doors in SF maps Added Spider-based enemies (SpiderAnnihilator and Arachnotron) to spawn waves Beefed up Juggernaughts (hopefully enough this time -- they were still way too weak in the last one)

+UP7a1:
+  Turrets laid by a player are now automatically removed upon spec / disconnect Elevators in SF maps now go to correct height

 contact: t3hdoom@gmx.com